panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 The functions `sum1` and `sum2` are created by the factory.
 Both functions sum 2 numbers.
 However, `sum1` and `sum2` are different function objects.

+The implicit new functions creation might happen when a parent component defines a callback for its child.
+Let's study how this can break memoization, and how to fix it.

-Now, let's define a component that accepts a callback prop:
+The following component `Logout` accepts a callback prop:

 ```jsx
 function Logout({ username, onLogout }) {